 Millions of people are behind on their bills.
-In fact, 16% of American adults didn’t have enough money to pay their bills in full as of November 2020.
-While the high number of layoffs due to the COVID-19 pandemic hasn’t helped, many people struggled to pay their bills even before that.
+In fact, 49% of American adults have been skipping meals to pay their bills.
+While continuing inflation from the COVID-19 pandemic hasn’t helped, many people struggled to pay their bills even before that.

-Unfortunately, there are some serious consequences to not paying your bills.
-Late or missed payments have a major impact on a person’s credit history.
-Left unpaid, these accounts could end up in collections, which has an even bigger impact.
-Meanwhile, falling behind on rent could mean eviction.
+Unfortunately, there are some severe consequences if you can’t afford to pay your bills.
+Late or missed payments majorly impact a person’s credit history.
+Left unpaid, these accounts could end up in collections, which has an even more significant impact.
+Meanwhile, falling behind on rent could mean eviction, particularly now, amid a major housing shortage.

-Still, if you’ve fallen behind on your bills, there are ways to prevent these from becoming even bigger problems and get back on track.
-Here are some of the best resources and steps you can take starting today.
+If you’ve fallen behind on your bills, there are ways to seek help to get back on track.
+Here are some of the best resources for financial assistance, and other steps you can take starting today.

 Approximately one in 10 Americans have unclaimed property.
 Here are the most common types of unclaimed property, and some of the best ways to find it: